bdarnell/codegenloader/README.rst

 Prerequisites
 -------------

-CodeGenLoader runs on Python 2.5, 2.6, 2.7, pypy, and Jython.
+CodeGenLoader runs on Python 2 (2.5+) and 3, including pypy and jython.
 The base class does not have any external dependencies, but to use the Thrift or Protocol Buffer subclasses you will need the thrift or protobuf packages installed.
+Note that protobuf 3.0.0 (currently in alpha) is required to use protobuf on Python 3.

 Example
 -------